Healthy Homes Assessment Paparangi

 Insulation Paparangi

-Underfloor and ceiling insulation is a requirement to all rental homes as of July 1st, 2019.
-Property managers and landlords should make sure that the insulation is up to this new quality.
-In some instances, an existing insulation on the ceiling or in the subfloor space might require to be replaced or replaced.
+Insulation for underfloor and ceilings is mandatory on all rental houses from 1 July 2019.
+Property managers and landlords are required to make sure that the insulation is up to this new quality.
+In some instances, current ceiling insulation, or the insulation of the subfloor space might need to be replaced or replaced.

-A house that is well-insulated will reduce the risk of condensation and lessen the likelihood of mould and dampness, as well as making much easier to the household to keep warmth.
+A house that is well-insulated will help to control condensation and lessen the likelihood of mould and dampness and also makes much easier to allow the house to keep heat.

-The "R" refers to thermal resistance, and is a gauge of how well the insulation resists heat flow.
-The greater the R-value, the more efficient the insulation.
+The "R" refers to thermal resistance, and it is a measurement of how well the insulation withstands heat flow.
+The more R-value is higher, the more efficient the insulation.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3